School Group Events - The FOLD

 • How do I know if my school board has purchased or reserved a block of tickets?

-As of January 1, 2025, Peel District School Board, Hamilton-Wentworth District School Board, Waterloo Region District School Board, and Durham District School Board purchased passes for all of their educators.
+As of March 15, 2025, Peel District School Board, Hamilton-Wentworth District School Board, Waterloo Region District School Board, Durham District School Board and Halton District School Board purchased passes for all of their educators.
 Please contact your board representative and/or check your board message board to see if there are any updates after March 19.
 Email us if you have any questions.

 • How many codes do I get if I don't know how many students I'll have?